EskAlam06/SauceLab_Automation_Testing/README.md

    - Uses a helper function to log in with valid credentials.

 2. **Product Verification**
-   - Uses can Verify that products are displayed on the inventory page.
+   - User can Verify that products are displayed on the inventory page.

 3. **Inventory Sorting**
    - Sorting the inventory by price ( Low to High , High to Low) & Sorting by name ( A-Z, Z-A).